Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Berlin actually eats.

 Order: The pastrami sandwich on rye with mustard and pickles; the matzo ball soup in winter.

-Hummus and Friends on Berlin's Oranienburger Strasse runs a fully kosher vegetarian Israeli kitchen with hummus, falafel and sabich; the room seats 50 with a counter.
+Hummus and Friends on Berlin's Oranienburger Strasse runs a fully kosher vegetarian Israeli kitchen with hummus, falafel and sabich; the room seats 50.

 Signature: Hummus plate, Falafel pita